-Southernwood may sound like a plant with a very limited spread, but it’s actually traveled around the world in the last few centuries.
-Naturalized across North America, it has mythology and meaning from both its original and new homes.
+Southernwood (Artemisia abrotanum) may sound like a plant with a very limited spread, but it’s traveled worldwide in the last few centuries.
+Naturalized across North America, it has mythology and meaning from its original and new homes.
 It has much smaller flowers than most plants used symbolically, but its scent and appearance give it meaning instead.
 Take another look at Southernwood to gain a deeper appreciation for this common but beautiful flowering herb.

-Southernwood is a delicate looking plant with a symbolic history stretching back through the ages.
-It’s widely considered to be a symbol of devoted or new love, as well as a potent form of protection from insects in particular.
+Southernwood is a delicate-looking plant with a symbolic history stretching back through the ages.
+It’s widely considered a symbol of devoted or new love and a potent form of protection, particularly from insects.

 The name Southernwood is a simple contraction of the two words southern and wormwood.
 Since this variety of Artemisia grew in more southern native ranges than other wormwoods, it quickly earned an obvious name.

-Some cultures refer to the plant as Southern Wormwood instead.
-The scientific name Artemisia is derived from the Greek Goddess Artemis to whom wormwood was a sacred plant.
+Some cultures refer to the plant as southern wormwood.
+Its scientific name, Artemisia, is derived from the Greek goddess Artemis, to whom wormwood was sacred.

 Southernwood Flower Meaning & Symbolism